nlksg/iPOS/README.md

 # pos
-Point Of Sale application - dev using iPhone only.
+Point Of Sale application

-I am testing application development on mobile phone.
+Develop with Github Copilot and ChatGPT5